-Contact details: reception@navigationprimary.com
+Contact details: nursery@navigationprimary.com

 Welcome to our school.
-We hope you find this leaflet helpful to answer some of your questions and make starting Reception a happy event for you and your child.
-This will be one of the biggest steps in your child's life, therefore we strive to foster a positive partnership between parents/carers and the staff in order to make your child's education a happy and memorable time!
+We hope you find this booklet helpful to answer some of your questions, and make starting school a happy event for you and your child.
+This will be one of the first biggest steps in your child's life, therefore we believe that a positive partnership between parents/carers and the nursery staff is fostered at this early stage in order to make your child's nursery education a happy and memorable time!

-Morning: 8.45am-11.30am (autumn) : 8.55am - 11.30 (January 24 onwards) Afternoon: 12.30pm-3.25pm
+Morning group: 8.45AM-11.45AM Afternoon group: 12.25PM-3.25PM